lsst-sqre/squash-django/README.md

 Check the update history with:

 ```
-kubectl rollout history deployment squash-api
+kubectl rollout history deployment squash-graphql
 ```

-Modify the `squash-api` image and then apply the new configuration for the Kubernetes deployment:
+Modify the `squash-graphql` image and then apply the new configuration for the Kubernetes deployment:

 ```
 # you need to setup the env for Django to collect the static files